 So, how can we be ready to capitalize on an economic recovery, when it happens?

-No matter which of the stages of financial independence you were on when this pandemic-induced recession started, there are ways to make the best of the situation.
+No matter which of the steps to financial freedom you were on when this pandemic-induced recession started, there are ways to make the best of the situation.
 You can reach a new position of strength in your financial life.
-You’re growing financial independence from one of these levels:
+You’re growing financial independence from one of these financial freedom steps:

 - Dependence: In debt, jobless or underworked